 Why do so many Switch games have tiny text?

-Small text issues on Switch usually arises because the game was developed with a different size screen in mind.
-For PC players sitting close to a high-res monitor, tiny text is still readable and developers are able to cram in more UI elements, scene details and other visual information onscreen.
+Small text issues on Switch usually arise because the game was developed with a different-sized screen in mind.
+For PC players sitting close to a high-res monitor, tiny text is still readable and developers are able to cram in more UI elements, scene details, and other visual information onscreen.

-Transferring that directly to a TV screen — even a large one — often results in issues for players unless they're sitting uncomfortably close to their television set, and the problem can be exacerbated on Switch's 720p handheld screen, which measures just 6.2 inches diagonally, or 5.5 inches for Switch Lite.
+Transferring that directly to a TV screen — even a large one — often results in issues for players unless they're sitting uncomfortably close to their television set, and the problem can be exacerbated on Switch's 720p handheld screen, which measures just 6.2 inches diagonally for the standard model, or 5.5 inches for Switch Lite.
 Switching to a 'bigger' screen isn't always the solution (sitting super close to a TV often isn't practical), and Switch Lite players don't have that option anyway.

 Scaleable fonts, which alter dynamically depending on the output display (or as defined by the user) are the answer, but they can be hard work to implement unless considered from the start of development (sometimes many years before Switch even existed).